Challenge over Marjorie Taylor Greene’s eligibility fails

 Free Speech for People has filed similar challenges in Arizona and North Carolina.

-Greene has filed a federal lawsuit difficult the legitimacy of the legislation that the voters are using to try to hold her off the poll.
-That go well with is pending.
+Greene has filed a federal lawsuit difficult the legitimacy of the regulation that the voters are utilizing to try to maintain her off the ballot.
+That suit is pending.

 Quelle: apnews.com